jwlodek/py_cui/docs/DocstringGenerated/Widgets.md

  cursor_text_pos  |  int | the cursor position relative to the text cursor_max_left, cursor_max_right  |  int | The cursor bounds of the text box
- viewport_width  |  int | The width of the textbox viewport
+ viewport_width  |  int | The width of the textbox viewport password  |  bool | Toggle to display password characters or text

 #### Methods